View into a hall with a large water basin in which a yellow model ship with measuring instruments floats

 All measurement data is visible in real time.

 The researchers are also investigating how the ships can be driven and steered in the thicker layer and what forces are then at work.
 To this end, a large-scale test has now been launched at the Bundesanstalt für Wasserbau (BAW) near Hamburg.
-Around 600 cubic meters of silt from the Köhlfleet in Hamburg were pumped into a 3000 m² test basin at the BAW and filled with water.
+Around 600 cubic metres of mud from the Köhlfleet in Hamburg were pumped into a 3000 m² test basin at the BAW and filled with water.
 Scale models of ships then sail through the "cocoa" and sensors observe how they behave.
-The data is then transferred to computer models and used in the ship handling simulator at the Marine Training Center (MTC) in Hamburg.
-This allows experts and pilots to assess the behavior of seagoing vessels when they sail directly over or even through layers of liquid silt close to the bottom.</p
+The data is then transferred to computer models and used in the ship handling simulator at the Marine Training Centre (MTC) in Hamburg.
+This allows experts and pilots to assess the behaviour of seagoing vessels when they sail directly over or even through near-bottom layers of fluid mud.

 <p class="MsoCommentText">